A Structured View on Weighted Counting with Relations to Counting, Quantum Computation and Applications: Counting Classes, Generalizations and Historical Developments

 \begin{corollary} PP is strictly contained in $\WDPQ$. \end{corollary}

-Theorem~\ref{thalt} suggests that our definition gives too much power to $\WDPQ$ and $\WCPQ$ and they are possibly equal to $\WDPR$ and $\WCPR$, respectively.
+Theorem~\ref{thalt} suggests that our definition gives too much power to $\WDPQ$ and $\WCPQ$ and $\WDPQ$ is possibly equal to $\WDPR$.
 Since we are interested in understanding the complexity of practical problems, as we will discuss in Section~\ref{furtherapp}, we decide to work with a restricted version of $\WDPQ$ and $\WCPQ$ from now on.

 \begin{definition} $\WCPQs$ is the subset of $\WCPQ$ for which the weighted counting problems have their function $w$ (as in Definition~\ref{definitionWeightedCountingProblem}) computable in polynomial time (in the size of its input). $\WDPQs$ is the associated decision version. \end{definition}